fabianoad/atm-kata-xp-farm/NOTES.md

 2 - test if function atm returns -1 if no parameter is sent [ success ] - commit code

-3 - send a value(100) between 1 and 1500 and atm function should return a specific number of bank notes(1)
+3 - send a value(100) between 1 and 1500 and atm function should return a specific number of bank notes(1) [ failed ]

+4 - send a value(100) between 1 and 1500 and atm function should return a specific number of bank notes(1) [ success ] - commit code

+5 - send a value(500) between 1 and 1500 and atm function should return a specific number of bank notes(1) [ failed ]

+end of pomodoro #1